Squelched by Twitter, Trump seeks new online megaphone

 Though deprived of his big online megaphones, Trump does have alternative options of much smaller reach, led by the far right-friendly Parler — even if Google removed it from its app store Friday and Apple threatened the same.

 Trump may launch his own platform.
-But that won't happen overnight, and free speech experts anticipate growing pressure on all social media platforms to curb incendiary speech as Americans learn from Wednesday’s violent takeover of the U.S. Capitol by a Trump-incited mob.
+But that won't happen overnight, and free speech experts anticipate growing pressure on all social media platforms to curb incendiary speech as Americans take stock of Wednesday’s violent takeover of the U.S. Capitol by a Trump-incited mob.

 Twitter ended Trump’s nearly 12-year run on Friday.
 In shuttering his account it cited a tweet to his 89 million followers that he planned to skip President-elect Joe Biden’s Jan.
 20 inauguration that it said gave rioters license to converge on Washington once again.